message/iata/FR.md

 - the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival and proof of previous infection with COVID-19; or
 - the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and proof of complete vaccination of Covaxin, Sinopharm or Sinovac;
 - passengers with a positive COVID-19 antigen or PCR test issued at least 11 days and at most 6 months before departure from the first embarkation point.
-Effective 13 November 2021, passengers arriving from green list countries: Andorra, Argentina, Australia, Bahrain, Bulgaria, Canada, Chile, Chinese Taipei, Comoros, Croatia, Cyprus, Denmark, Estonia, Finland, Kong (SAR China), Iceland, Italy, Japan, Jordan, Korea (Rep.), Kuwait, Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, New Zealand, Norway, Poland, Portugal, Qatar, Rwanda, San Marino, Saudi Arabia, Senegal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Arab Emirates, Uruguay, Vanuatu or Vatican City (Holy See) must have a negative COVID-19 antigen or PCR test taken at most 72 hours before departure from the first embarkation point.
-- This does not apply to:
-- passengers younger than 12 years;
-- merchant seamen;
-- French military personnel returning from a mission abroad;
-- deadheading crew;
-- passengers with a COVID-19 vaccination certificate and accompanying children younger than 18 years.
-The certificate must state that they received:
-- the first vaccine dose of Janssen at least 28 days before arrival; or
-- the second vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival; or
-- the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival and proof of previous infection with COVID-19; or
-- the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and proof of complete vaccination of Covaxin, Sinopharm or Sinovac;
-- passengers with a positive COVID-19 antigen or PCR test issued at least 11 days and at most 6 months before departure from the first embarkation point.
-4. Until 12 November 2021, passengers arriving from Bulgaria, Croatia, Estonia, Latvia, Lithuania, Romania, Slovakia, Slovenia or United Kingdom must have a negative COVID-19 antigen or PCR test taken at most 24 hours before departure from the first embarkation point.
-- This does not apply to:
-- passengers younger than 12 years;
-- merchant seamen;
-- French military personnel returning from a mission abroad;
-- deadheading crew;
-- passengers with a COVID-19 vaccination certificate and accompanying children younger than 18 years.
-The certificate must state that they received:
-- the first vaccine dose of Janssen at least 28 days before arrival; or
-- the second vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival; or
-- the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival and proof of previous infection with COVID-19; or
-- the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and proof of complete vaccination of Covaxin, Sinopharm or Sinovac;
-- passengers with a positive COVID-19 antigen or PCR test issued at least 11 days and at most 6 months before departure from the first embarkation point.
-Effective 13 November 2021, passengers arriving from Austria, Belgium, Bulgaria, Croatia, Czechia, Estonia, Germany, Greece, Hungary, Ireland (Rep.), Latvia, Lithuania, Netherlands, Romania, Slovakia, Slovenia or United Kingdom must have a negative COVID-19 antigen or PCR test taken at most 24 hours before departure from the first embarkation point.
+4. Passengers arriving from Austria, Belgium, Bulgaria, Croatia, Czechia, Estonia, Germany, Greece, Hungary, Ireland (Rep.), Latvia, Lithuania, Netherlands, Romania, Slovakia, Slovenia or United Kingdom must have a negative COVID-19 antigen or PCR test taken at most 24 hours before departure from the first embarkation point.
 - This does not apply to:
 - passengers younger than 12 years;
 - merchant seamen;